microsoft/mu_plus/DfciPkg/UnitTests/DfciTests/readme.md

 After producing your .dfi file, place it on a USB drive and take it to the system under test.
 Press the Install from USB button to apply the packets.

+## Variable Lock Test

+DfciPkg/UnitTest/DfciVarLockAudit contains a UEFI shell command to audit the state of the DFCI variables.
+This test should be run at multiple points during the development cycle, with the DfciVarLockAudit test run after enrollment and again after the system has been unenrolled.
+This verifies that the variables that secure the state of DFCI are not compromised.
+The automation to run DfciVarLock test automatically is not available at this time.